mvrdevelopment/spec/mvr-spec.md

 ## `MVR_JOIN` packet

-When a client connects with the web socket server, the clients needs to send a `MVR_JOIN`package to the server.
+When a client connects with the web socket server, the MVR-xchange client needs to send a `MVR_JOIN`package to the server.

-Note that a clients can send multiple `MVR_JOIN` packages to the same server during the same connection to update its Name or get the lastest MVR file list.
+Note that a MVR-xchange client can send multiple `MVR_JOIN` packages to the same server during the same connection to update its Name or get the lastest MVR file list.

-### Websocket Mode
+### WebSocket Mode

 | 1 Is a Websocket Server and has a URL    | Client 2 connects to the websocket sever and send a `MVR_JOIN` message  |
 |---|---|